 This chocolate whipped cream cake is the perfect way to celebrate any occasion.
 Light chocolate cake is layered between a sweet whipped cream for the perfect cake recipe.

-My grandma used to make this cake for us for birthdays.
+My grandma used to make this cake chocolate cake with whipped cream for us every year on our birthdays.

 There were two versions… chocolate and vanilla.
 Most of us chose the chocolate.

 The only time I remember ever having the vanilla version was Easter.
 She would color the whipped cream into pretty pastels which paired nicely with the warm color of the yellow cake.

 Both versions taste divine.

 The secret is to serve it COLD.
 Make it a day in advance and store it in the refrigerator.
 The flavors blend together beautifully leaving you with the perfect cake.

 - EASY: I like to make a homemade cake but you can definitely use a box mix.

 - Perfect for Frosting Haters: Truth time, I’m not a big frosting fan.
 I like it, but not a lot.

 - Make Ahead: This recipe actually tastes BETTER after it has sat overnight in the fridge.